Hilltown Cooperative Charter School eyes move to former Easthampton industrial building

 AYRIKA WHITNEY Purchase photo reprints »

-The former Jenoptik Optical Systems building in Easthampton where the Hilltown Cooperative Charter Public School is hoping to move.
+The former Jenoptik Optical Systems building in Easthampton is where the Hilltown Cooperative Charter Public School is moving.

 CAROL LOLLIS Purchase photo reprints »